Find yourself wondering if there’s a better VoIP solution out there for your business?

 2. Features: How do these VoIP providers help you run your business?

-Both Ooma and RingCentral offer everything you’d expect from a business phone service: unlimited calling and texting, voicemail transcriptions, call recordings, IVR/virtual receptionist, and more.
+Both Ooma and RingCentral offer everything you’d expect from a business phone service: calling and texting, voicemail transcriptions, call recordings, IVR/virtual receptionist, and more.

 What you’ll find, though, is some of these seemingly essential features are locked behind expensive upgrades or add-on fees.